On this page, we have gathered instructions for cleaning and caring for your watch by strap material since different materials require different care:

 Silicone or elastomer straps

 Many Suunto watches come with a strap made of hypoallergenic silicone.
 Silicone feels soft and comfortable against the skin and the material is easy to clean, making silicone straps ideal for swimming and sports where you sweat a lot.
-Mostly used in our older watches, elastomer straps are a bit stiffer than silicone ones, but also suitable for high output activities.
+Primarily used in our older watches, elastomer straps are slightly stiffer than silicone ones and suitable for high output activities.

-- Regularly take the watch off your wrist, wash the watch and the strap with mild hand soap and water, rinse thoroughly and dry it well with a towel before putting it back on.
+- Regularly take the watch off your wrist, wash the watch and the strap with mild hand soap and warm water, rinse thoroughly and dry it well with a towel.

-- We recommend washing the watch body and the strap after every heavy workout
+- We recommend washing the watch body and the strap after every intense workout.

-- To remove build-up of lotions and oils (such as sunscreen, insect repellent and moisturizers) that can be trapped beneath the strap: use mild hand soap, rinse thoroughly and dry well with a towel.
+- Remove the build-up of lotions and oils (such as sunscreen, insect repellent, or moisturizers) from under the strap by using mild hand soap, rinsing thoroughly and drying the device with a towel.

-- For tough spots, stains or buildup, scrub with a wet, soft-bristled toothbrush.
+- The more challenging to reach or tough spots, stains, or build-up, scrub with a wet, soft-bristled toothbrush.

 Leather straps are designed for casual daily wear, but wearing them day and night will impact their qualities and lifespan, so we recommend taking the watch off for the night.

-If you want to wear the watch overnight e.g. for sleep tracking, we recommend changing the strap to one of our more breathable silicone designs.
+We recommend changing the strap to one of our more breathable silicone designs if you want to wear the watch overnight, e.g., for sleep tracking.
 Also, if you intend to swim, snorkel or participate in high-output activities with your Suunto watch, we recommend using a silicone strap.

-Suunto leather straps are made of high-quality Italian vegetable-tanned leather.
-Vegetable-tanned leather doesn’t contain any toxic substances such as azo-dyes, nickel, PCP or chrome VI and its production cycle has a low impact on the environment.
+These leather straps are made of high-quality Italian vegetable-tanned leather.
+Vegetable-tanned leather doesn't contain any toxic substances such as azo-dyes, nickel, PCP, or chrome VI and its production cycle has a low impact on the environment.
 The rawhides used for our leather straps are by-products of the food industry, so no animal is killed for its skin.
-Being tanned with natural tannins, vegetable-tanned objects can be safely disposed of at the end of their lifecycle, thanks to their chemical-biological characteristics
+Thanks to their chemical-biological characteristics, they can safely be disposed of at the end of their lifecycle as vegetable-tanned objects.

 - To minimize discoloration and damage to these straps, limit exposure to moisture and substances like perfume, insect repellent, body oil or lotion, or dyed materials like denim.